Lukasmolin/site-portfolio/README.md

 ## Directory structure

 Css files should be located next to the component importing them and deal only with specific elements of that component using html classes.
+I plan to change plain CSS for styled components in the future.
 ### assets

-Static assets exported as jsx/tsx elements such as SVG elements.
+Static assets exported as .JSX/.TSX React Elements such as SVGs.

 ### components